 The Barents Sea never freezes in this region, so you can feast your eyes on its roaring waves even if you arrive in winter.
 Due to the Golfstream, sea winds here are not cold; however, make sure you wear warm clothes as temperatures can reach 30-35 degrees below zero.

 The way to Teriberka from Murmansk lies through the tundra.
 Its horizonless views do not leave anyone indifferent and are definitely worth a photo stop.

 Kola is one of the best spots for catching Aurora.
-It is impossible to see them in the city because of the bright lights; however, if you take a ride out to the countryside like Teriberka, Lovosero Lake, the Khibiny Mountains you have a great chance to see the miracle of dancing colored lights.
+It is impossible to see them in the city because of the bright lights; however, if you take a ride out to the countryside like Teriberka, Lovosero Lake, Khibiny Mountains, you have a great chance to see the miracle of dancing colored lights.
 The Northern Lights start appearing in late August and can be caught till mid-April.

 You can book a seat in the Northern Lights Hunting trip at the link:

-Don’t forget to treat yourself to delicious Russian cuisine which has its special zest of the North.
+Don’t forget to treat yourself to delicious Russian cuisine, which has its special zest of the North.
 Such restaurants as Tsar Hunt and Tundra in Murmansk, V Svoey Tarelke in Kirovsk, and tourist cafes in Teriberka and Sami village offer exquisitely cooked venison, various sorts of delicious fish in unusual dressings, traditional Russian drinks, and desserts.